NadiaGerman/aws-labs/voting-system/README.md

 # Voting System

 ## Description
-A Python script that allows users to vote for one of several candidates.
-The program tracks the number of votes for each candidate and prints the final results.
+This project simulates a simple voting system where users can vote for candidates.
+It ensures fair voting and calculates the winner.

 ## How to Run